MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 If you would like more information on using a template based on Express, see [Create an Express 4 web application](../nodejs/tutorial-nodejs.md)

-## (Optional) Set and hit a breakpoint in the client-side React code
+## Set and hit a breakpoint in the client-side React code

 In the preceding section, we attached the debugger to server-side Node.js code.
 To attach the debugger and hit breakpoints in client-side React code, the Visual Studio debugger needs help to identify the correct process.
 Here is one way to enable this.